 I ship almost everything via the United States Postal Service, which is the most economical method.
-It is very reliable, but it is often painfully slow.
+It is very reliable, but it can be slow.
 Here's how it works in a nutshell.

 - After that, the shipment gets put on a boat or airplane to your country.
 The plane or boat take off, and it's on its way!

 - Once it arrives in your home country, your government clears it for entry via your customs people (who again make sure there's nothing dangerous or bad or secret inside).
 They may decide you should pay some kind of tax on the goods, which varies widely by country and order size.
 This cost, if assessed, is your responsibility.

 - Once the customs folks clear the package, it enters your country's postal service, and is back on its way to your doorstep.
 You probably know better than I do how quick this bit goes.